Assam: Police nab five, uncovers pattern of unreported deaths at Dima Hasao coal mines

 Haflong: Five people were arrested by police in connection with the death workers at a coal mining site at Umrangso in Assam’s Dima Hasao district.

-They were brought to Haflong police station on Friday, but police declined to release their names as the investigation is underway.
+They were brought to Haflong police station on Friday, but police declined to release their names as the investigation is .
 This arrest comes amidst reports of a pattern of unreported deaths at the coal mines.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!